Reveal the Functional and Pathological Importance of Architectural Features of the Genome

-The pathological implications of these alterations include chromosome translocations, the creation of oncogenic fusion transcripts, and altered regulation of distant genes caused by long-range effects of single nucleotide variants.
+The pathological implications of these alterations include chromosome translocations, the creation of fusion transcripts, and altered regulation of distant genes caused by long-range effects of single nucleotide variants.
 Capturing 3D genomic information enables more complete characterization of disease mechanisms and identification and validation of novel therapeutic targets and pathways.

-Why Choose Arima Hi-C for Your Research?
+Why Choose Arima Technology for Your Research?